dcmcwilliams/Time-Calculator/README.md

 # Time-Calculator
-Calculates time given a start time and duration
+A program to calculate the current time and day of the week given a start time and day and duration.